-- 1. The permittee shall conduct chronic toxicity tests on discrete samples of the discharge from outfall 001 at the frequencies specified in Part I. - 2.
-Final samples must be taken following all treatment processes, including chlorination and dechlorination, and prior to mixing with the receiving water.
-The required WET tests must be performed on unmodified samples of final effluent.
-WET tests conducted on samples that are dechlorinated after collection are not acceptable for compliance with this permit. - 3.
-For those parameters listed in Parts I.A and B of this permit, the testing shall be performed on a discrete sample collected concurrently with one sample collected for a chronic WET test.

-4. Definitions related to toxicity are found in Appendix A.
+- 1. The Permittee shall conduct whole effluent toxicity test (acute, chronic, or both) on discrete samples of the discharge as specified in Part I.B.
+The requirement to conduct chronic toxicity testing is contingent upon the frequency or duration of discharges.
+See Part III.C.1. - 2.
+Final discharge samples must be taken at the point of compliance.
+The required WET tests must be performed on unmodified samples of final discharge. - 3.
+For those parameters listed in Parts I.A of this permit whose required sample type is discrete, the testing shall be performed on a discrete sample collected concurrently with one sample, discrete or composite, collected for an acute or chronic WET test. - 4.
+Definitions related to toxicity are found in Appendix A.